RaspAP/raspap-docs/docs/faq.md

 Login credentials are stored in `/etc/raspap/raspap.auth`.
 The password is encrypted and cannot be edited manually.
 However, deleting this file with `sudo rm /etc/raspap/raspap.auth` will restore the default admin password.

 ## <a name="nowifi"></a>RaspAP control panel works but there is no WiFi after reboot.
 This problem often occurs when another program tries to reconfigure hostapd at startup.
-It can also happen when your RPi is configured as both a WiFi client and access point, known as a 'managed mode' AP.
+It can also happen when your RPi is configured as both a WiFi client and access point, also known as a ["managed mode"](/ap-sta/) AP.
 To address this, RaspAP has added a `systemd` init service to bring up networking services in a predictable order and timing after the Linux kernel is booted.
 You can check the status of this service with:

 ```
 sudo systemctl status raspapd.service